We will start off with a blank, minimal .svg image file. This will

 </html>

-5. Embed this image file in an HTML document (using what you learned in exercise 2).
-Change the title value to Kevin's First SVG Experiment.
+page with an embedded SVG.title value to Kevin's First SVG Experiment.
 Check that your document passes HTML validation.